 The Future Of The Mandalorian

-The Mandalorian is locked in for season 2 and it’s in production now, but what about after that?
+The Mandalorian is locked in for season 2 and it wrapped production in March of 2020, but what about after that?
 How many seasons of this series are we actually getting from Disney Plus?

 Word is that Disney has five seasons of The Mandalorian planned.
 After that, the show will probably end.
 The good news here is that apparently Jon Favreau and his team already have the full, five-season arc planned out.
 With the plot planned out in advance, things will likely unfold as they should and draw to a satisfying concluding, rather than leaving us hanging.